 e-Frontiers highly recommends that you use the time prior to the interview wisely.
-It is essential that you prepare.
-Based on research, candidates who prepare well in advance of the interview, increase their chances of success by up to 30%.
-Regardless of the type of interview you are about to have; behavioural, experience or competency based, e-Frontiers recommends that you use the following 5 Step Approach to Interview Success.
+Interview preparation is essential and must be taken seriously.
+Some people we engage with spend up to 10 hours preparing.
+Based on our research, candidates who prepare well in advance of the interview, increase their chances of success by up to 30%.
+Regardless of the type of interview, you are about to have; behavioural, experience or competency-based, e-Frontiers recommends that you use the following approach.

-Write out 20 pieces of information about the company.
-Depending on the company (i.e. a Multi-national or a Stealth-mode Start-up), the information available will vary.
+With the first step in your interview preparation, e-Frontiers suggests you write down 20 facts about the company you are meeting.
+Depending on the company (i.e. a Multi-national or a Stealth-mode Start-up), the information available may vary.

-There are many resources for information such as their homepage, Google News, Silicon Republic, LinkedIn, etc. If you find it difficult to obtain information, this will allow you to start creating questions.
-You are guaranteed to be given the opportunity to ask questions about the company or role.
+There are many resources for information such as their website, Google News, Silicon Republic, LinkedIn, your e-Frontiers Recruiter, etc. If you find it difficult to obtain information, this will allow you to start creating questions to ask the interviewers.

 For Skype, Hangouts and phone interviews, you can have these points sitting in front of you.

-For competency-based interviews, correlate your experience to their competencies.
+For competency-based interviews, link your experience to their competencies.